 Drawings to Be Published

-When indicating the Figure No. of the drawings, the applicant’s suggestion is found at Box No. IX of the request Form (PCT/RO/101).
+When indicating the Figure No. of the drawings, the applicant’s suggestion is found at Box No. IX of the request form (PCT/RO/101).

 Where none of the figures is considered useful for the understanding of the abstract, this is indicated at the appropriate box (item 6, first sheet of the international search report).